aceace001/SE-Spring2022/README.md

 # Frontend UI design
 What's working: UI implementation for Home Page, Register page, Login Page, a global "taskbar" on top that redirect between pages, and a draft page after user login.
 The structure uses React Router to navigate between pages.
+The implementation is placed in the branch "frontend #1".

 # Getting Started with Create React App